 Follow Jackie on Twitter at @JackieValley

-Daniel is a reporter based in Las Vegas, covering energy, the environment and water.
+Daniel is a reporter based in Reno, covering energy, the environment and water.
 He reported on technology and energy for two years at the Las Vegas Sun, where his coverage was recognized with a Journalist of Merit award from the Nevada Press Association.

 He got hooked on journalism at his high school newspaper and still hasn’t quit.
 Daniel graduated magna cum laude from USC with a degree in political science and narrative studies.